ProctorEdu

 How to Help Students with Test Anxiety

 As per the American Psychological Association, test anxiety can be defined as fear or worry about performance in a test.
 Teachers wouldn't want to see their students having to deal with that increased anxiety, leading to physical and emotional impacts.
-So here are some tips to help students deal with test anxiety.
+So here are some test anxiety tips to help students deal with test anxiety.

 Focus on Classroom Preparation Efforts